 (B) Confirmation that the person received home-schooling that adequately addressed basic competencies such as basic reading, writing, and math skills, which would otherwise have been documented by a high school diploma.

-(31) Individual activities--Opportunities for the child to work independently or to be away from the group, but supervised.
+(35) Individual activities--Opportunities for the child to work independently or to be away from the group but supervised.

-(32) Infant--A child from birth through 17 months.
+(36) Infant--A child from birth through 17 months.